LeBenchmark/Interspeech2021/README.md

 [AST: Automatic Speech Translation](https://github.com/LeBenchmark/Interspeech2021/tree/main/AST)

+Detailed descriptions of experiments and results are given in on our paper: https://arxiv.org/pdf/2104.11462.pdf

 (this page is still under construction)